-Keys performed studies with his wife, Margaret, in Naples and Rome in 1952.
+Keys performed studies with his wife, Margaret, in Naples, Rome and Madrid in 1952.

 In 1958, Keys and his colleagues published a paper examining serum cholesterol, diet and cardiovascular disease in Japanese living in Japan, Hawaii and Los Angeles.
 In Japan, “heart disease is rare, in Hawaii, where it is fairly common but less so than among local Caucasians, and in California, where the local Japanese are similar to the local Caucasians in regard to the frequency of the disease.
 In middle age, coronary heart disease is at least 10 times as common in the United States as in Japan. “

-A number of researchers (J Groen, LW Kinsell, EH Ahrens, A Keys, JM Beveridge and B Bronte-Stewart) studied the relationship of saturated fat to serum cholesterol during the 1950s.
+A number of researchers (J Groen, LW Kinsell, EH Ahrens, A Keys, JM Beveridge and B Bronte-Stewart) studied the relationship of saturated fat to serum cholesterol during the 1950s using controlled feeding studies.